-If you’re a new entrepreneur or longtime small business owner who’s trying to figure out how to choose between an LLC and an S-Corporation, here are a few considerations to keep in mind:
+The biggest differences between forming a Limited Liability Company (LLC) and incorporating as an S Corporation arise when you start to look at the more complex issues of taxation, corporate structure, and regulatory compliance.
+If you’re a new entrepreneur or longtime small business owner who’s trying to figure out how to choose between an LLC and an S Corporation, here are a few considerations to keep in mind.

 Understanding the Pitfalls of Double Taxation

-From a legal stance, a C Corp is a separate entity that can sue and be sued.
-When it comes to taxes, a C Corp is a separate taxpayer that files its own federal and state (where applicable) tax returns.
+From a legal stance, a C Corporation is a separate entity that can sue and be sued.
+When it comes to taxes, a C Corporation is a separate taxpayer that files its own federal and state (where applicable) tax returns.
 This means that profits are first taxed with the corporation.
 Then, if the corporation decides to take that profit and distribute dividends to shareholders, the dividends are taxed again (this time, on each shareholder’s personal tax statement).

 - As a C Corporation, the business would first be taxed on the profits, paying $19,000 (assuming $13,750 plus 34% of the amount over $75,000).

-Carl wants to take that money home and decides to distribute it to himself as a dividend.
+- Carl wants to take that money home and decides to distribute it to himself as a dividend.
 He will also owe taxes (at the 15% qualifying dividend rate) on the dividend payment.

-Carl’s total tax payments amount to $19,000 (corp) plus $13,500 (personal), totaling $32,500.
+- Carl’s total tax payments amount to $19,000 (business) plus $13,500 (personal), totaling $32,500.

-Company profits are “passed through” and reported on the personal income tax return of the shareholders.
+Company profits are passed through and reported on the personal income tax return of the shareholders.

-Here’s what it would mean for Carl and his graphic design business: Carl incorporates his graphic design business as a C Corporation, then chooses to elect “S Corporation Status” by filing form 2553 with the IRS in a timely manner (note: the S Corporation deadline is 75 days from the day your company is formed, or March 15 for existing companies).
+- Carl incorporates his graphic design business as a C Corporation, then chooses to elect S Corporation Status by filing form 2553 with the IRS in a timely manner.
+Note: the S Corporation deadline is 75 days from the day your company is formed or March 15 for existing companies.

 - Since Carl is a shareholder and also works in the business, he must pay himself a reasonable wage for his activities.
 This will be subject to his personal income tax rate.

-Then, he can distribute the rest of the profits to himself as a dividend, which is taxed at a 15% qualifying dividend rate.
+- Then, he can distribute the rest of the profits to himself as a dividend, which is taxed at a 15% qualifying dividend rate.

 The LLC and S Corporation

-Both the LLC and S corporations offer the pass-through tax treatment explained above.
-And both will protect your personal assets from any potential liabilities of the company (whether from an unhappy customer, unpaid supplier or anyone else who might pursue legal action).
+Both the LLC and S corporations offer the pass-through tax treatment, both will protect your personal assets from any potential liabilities of the company, and both feature some key differences as well.